 Current research present contradiction about the assumption that catharsis has been perceived negatively.
 This is because the evaluated impacts from Nichols (1974) presents catharsis on the positive outcome of brief psychotherapy and validated the hypothesis that catharsis leads to therapeutic improvement, target personal satisfactory and complaints.

-According to Pascual- Leone and Greenberg (2007), processing emotions in therapy are a significant step towards positive change.
-In addition, Bushman (2002 p.
-89), comments that clients with major expression have a better outcome regardless of the higher level of emotional views.
+Processing emotions in therapy are a significant step towards positive change.
+Clients with major expression have a better outcome regardless of the higher level of emotional views.
 Therefore, the traditional views about the value of catharsis is being challenged as per the research.

-Bushman (2002), observes that anger should not be used in therapy.
-This is because ‘venting anger’ does not help in reducing anger.
-Janner (2006) argues that traumatic experiences can be relearned and become harmful if they are relived repeatedly in catharsis.
-According to Bohart (1980), catharsis based on therapeutic techniques is claimed to be effective.
+Anger should not be used in therapy.
+This is because ‘venting anger does not help in reducing anger.
+Traumatic experiences can be relearned and become harmful if they are relived repeatedly in catharsis.
+Catharsis based on therapeutic techniques is claimed to be effective.
 This according to him is because the demonstration that expression of anger does not produce the relief or anger reduction, and this is brought about by the conclusion about the ineffectiveness of venting anger which is generalizing all cathartic experience.

 The effectiveness of psychotherapy in catharsis should not be confused with isolated emotion discharge technique.
 This is because catharsis is an experience (fully or partially) of traumatic events’ which is inadequately emotionally processed and are repressed.
 Therefore, catharsis has a potential of causing physical, emotional or relationship problems with the life of someone.
 More studies are needed to determine the effect of cathartic techniques by combining the context, comparing and showing the relationship of the result of different people and make findings on the same issue.